Ipswich - Central

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ipswich - Central has 53 active public transport stops offering a mix of train and bus services.
-These stops are served by 65 individual routes facilitating 3,985 weekly passenger trips in total.
-Residents enjoy good transport accessibility, with an average distance of 254 meters to the nearest stop.
+Ipswich - Central has 53 active public transport stops, offering a mix of train and bus services.
+These stops are served by 65 individual routes, facilitating 3,985 weekly passenger trips in total.
+Transport accessibility is rated as good, with residents located an average of 254 meters from the nearest stop.

-Daily service frequency averages 569 trips across all routes, equating to approximately 75 weekly trips per individual stop.
+Service frequency averages 569 trips per day across all routes, equating to approximately 75 weekly trips per individual stop.

 Frequently Asked Questions - Transport